Back to: C#.NET Tutorials For Beginners and Professionals

 - It improves the code readability.
 It is a shorthand way of declaring a var when the class or struct names are very long.

-- The var keyword will also Visual Studio intelligence support because the type of variable assigned is known to the compiler at the compile time.
+- The var keyword will also give Visual Studio intelligence support because the type of variable assigned is known to the compiler at the compile time.

 In the next article, I am going to discuss Var vs Dynamic in C# with Examples.
 Here, in this article, I try to explain Var Keyword in C# with Examples.
 I hope you enjoy this Var Keyword in C# with Examples article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.